microsoft/theme-converter-for-vs/README.md

  ## Using the tool
-1. Clone the repo
+1. Open command line in Admin mode.
-2. Go to `<your_clone_path>\vs-theme-converter\ThemeConverter\ThemeConverter` and build the converter project with `dotnet build ThemeConverter.csproj`.
+2. Clone the repo
-3. Open command line in Admin mode.
+3. Go to `<your_clone_path>\vs-theme-converter\ThemeConverter\ThemeConverter` and build the converter project with `dotnet build ThemeConverter.csproj`.
 4. Go to the `<your_clone_path>\vs-theme-converter\ThemeConverter\ThemeConverter\bin\Debug\netcoreapp3.1`.
-5. Get the theme file with steps described in section `Getting a theme's json file`
+5. Get the theme file with steps described in section [Getting a theme's json file](https://github.com/microsoft/theme-converter#getting-a-themes-json-file)
 6. Run `ThemeConverter.exe <theme_json_file_path> <vs_install_dir>`
  (e.g: `./ThemeConverter.exe "C:\Users\foo\Documents\Nord.json" "C:\Program Files\Microsoft Visual Studio\2022\Preview"`)
 6. This command will launch a patched VS. You can select your new theme from the Tools -> Options -> General page.